senarvi/theanolm/README.md

 by “learning rate”.
 The initial value can be set using the `--learning-rate` argument.
 The average per-word gradient will be multiplied by this factor.
 In practice the gradient is scaled by the number of words by dividing the cost function by the number of words in the mini-batch.
+In most of the cases, something between 0.01 and 1.0 works well, while Adam seems to require a smaller value than the other optimization methods.

 The number of sequences included in one mini-batch can be set with the `--batch-size` argument.
 Larger mini-batches are more efficient to compute on a GPU, and result in more reliable gradient estimates.
 However, when a larger batch size is selected, the learning rate may have to be reduced to keep the optimization stable.
 This makes a too large batch size inefficient.
-Usually values between 4 and 32 are used.
+Usually a value between 4 and 32 is used.

 #### Command line

-Below is an example of how you can train a language model, assuming you have already created the word classes in `dictionary.classes`:
+Train command takes four positional arguments: output model path, training data path, validation data path, and dictionary path.
+The model will be saved in NumPy .npz format.
+The input files can be either plain text or compressed with gzip.
+Below is an example of how to train a language model, assuming you have the word classes in SRILM format in `dictionary.classes`:

     theanolm train \
       model.npz \